mimike/maptest/README.md

 <a href="https://ibb.co/vzkYQy3"><img src="https://i.ibb.co/Lp15Jjx/Screen-Shot-2021-07-28-at-17-51-43.png" alt="Screen-Shot-2021-07-28-at-17-51-43" border="0"></a>
 <a href="https://ibb.co/BN87WDH"><img src="https://i.ibb.co/dgn3C9s/Screen-Shot-2021-07-28-at-17-53-13.png" alt="Screen-Shot-2021-07-28-at-17-53-13" border="0"></a>

-## Architectural Overview
+## High Level Architectural Overview

 This app uses the MVC architencture pattern and uses the following technologies:

-Model - In this iteration of the app, we do not have databaseGoogle API View - The user interface is rendered by ReactJS.
+Model - In this iteration of the app, we do not have database that users can post to, our Google API collects the data that we render to the page.
+View - The user interface is rendered by ReactJS.
 Controller - The middle man, interacts with the user, gets data from the model

 ## Near Future Goals

-- [ ] Implement light mode & dark mode
+- [ ] Implement light mode & dark mode features with Material UI
-- [ ] Add aria
+- [ ] Allow users to filter options by radius
-- [ ] Add loading spinner to the Enter by Destination option
+- [ ] Add photos of hotels
-- [ ] Allow users to press enter to search Enter by Destination
+- [ ] Allow users to display hotel reviews by highest rating or vicinity

-## Instructions
+## Setup
 1. Clone repo `git clone https://github.com/mimike/mapstest.git .`
 2. Install dependencies